ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

 ### Loading from the config file

-Snakemake also supports the use of configuration files, where the snakefile supplies the name of the a default config file, which can be overridden on the command line.
+Snakemake also supports the use of configuration files, where the snakefile supplies the name of the a default config file (which can in turn be overridden on the command line.)

 A config file can also be a good place to put accessions.
 Consider: